-This is the percent of patients that have had a fall leading to severe injury.
+This is the percent of residents who have had a fall which resulted in serious injury.

 Minimizes Urinary Tract Infections

-This indicates the percent of patients who suffered from a urinary tract infection.
-Urinary tract infections are routinely the result of worse hygiene protocols.
-Better hygiene protocols minimizes the number likelihood of residents sustaining infections.
-Note that this statistic is sometimes skewed by the fact that nursing homes have incongruent reporting standards for urinary tract infections.
+This tells you the percent of patients that suffered from a urinary tract infection.
+Urinary tract infections are often associated with poor nursing care.
+Closer supervision can limit the percentage of residents in a nursing home who suffer from UTI's.
+Note that this datapoint is sometimes skewed by the fact that nursing homes have incongruent reporting standards for these infections.